tammet/gkc/README.md

 The GKC system consists of a single standalone executable, called  `gkc` for linux/mac, `gkc.exe` for windows.
+The pre-compiled executables are included in the
+release: for OS X (macOS) it is called `gkcosx`

 GKC is written in C. There are three alternative ways to compile gkc, from simpler to more complicated:

-First, to compile the Linux or OS X binary yourself, use the
+First, to compile the Linux binary yourself, use the

     compile.sh